-- If any subtask of the preceding balance task failed, Nebula Graph restarts the preceding balance task. - $\bullet$ If no subtask of the preceding balance task failed, Nebula Graph starts a new balance task.
+- If any subtask of the preceding balance task fails, Nebula Graph restarts the preceding balance task. - If no subtask of the preceding balance task fails, Nebula Graph starts a new balance task.

-9.2.4 RESET a balance task
+9.2.3 RESET a balance task

-If a balance task fails to be restarted after being stopped, run balance data reset plan to reset the task.
-After that, run balance data again to start a new balance task.
+If a balance task fails to be restarted after being stopped, run BALANCE DATA RESET PLAN to reset the task.
+After that, run BALANCE DATA again to start a new balance task.

-9.2.5 Remove storage servers
+9.2.4 Remove storage servers

-To remove specific storage servers and scale in the Storage Service, use the BALANCE DATA REMOVE <host\list> syntax.
+To remove specified storage servers and scale in the Storage Service, run BALANCE DATA REMOVE <host_list>.